ascomods/anim-converter/README.md

 You can use the same commands as described [before](#usage).

-## Tutorial
+## Tutorials

-Here is an example showing how to use the tool to export, modify then import back animations into DragonBall Z Budokai Tenkaichi 3.
+Here are 2 examples showing how to use the tool to export, modify then import back animations into the game.

+### Raging Blast Games

+Check out the video tutorial [here](https://www.youtube.com/watch?v=Zty0vS8h_78).

+### DragonBall Z Budokai Tenkaichi 3

 Requirements:
 * [Animation Converter](https://github.com/ascomods/anim-converter/releases)